thruston/python-tabulate/README.md

 and so on.
 Each single letter `a`, `b`, etc is changed into the corresponding cell value and then the resulting expression is evaluated.
-You can use a subset of the normal built-in or `math` functions; besides all the BIFs you get `log`, `log10`, `exp` and `sqrt`, as shown above.
+You can use a subset of the normal built-in or `math` functions such as `log` and `sqrt`, as shown above.

 Curly braces are only treated as parentheses at the top level (and this only for compatibility with the old Perl version of tabulate), so you can put them in normal Python expressions like

     arr ab('{} {}'.format(c, d))

-which (incidentally) shows one way to concatenate two columns into one.
-You can include spaces in your formula;  The argument to `arr` ends at the next operation or the end of the command line.
-The access to Python in (more or less) entirely general, but is only really intended for simple manipulation of a few values, so don't expect too much.
-But (assuming you are using Python 3.6 or better by now) you could also write the above example as
+or

     arr ab(f"{c} {d}")

-which you might find more convenient.
+which show how to concatenate two columns into one.

+You can also include spaces in your formula as the argument to `arr` continues to the next verb or the end of the command line.

 You can also use "?" in a formula to get a random number, but you can't use "." or ";" because it makes a mess of the parsing.
 If you want the current row